rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/311_managing-projects.md

 Managing projects include creating and deleting projects as well as adding and removing users from the project.

   > Any activated user can create a new project.
-  > Only the project creator can delete a project.
+  > The project creator or the organization admin can delete a project.

 ## Creating or Deleting a Project